 What is usually at stake is just the right to designate the primary residence of the children, not the ability to maintain a meaningful and significant relationship with your children.
 Texas law provides default standard periods of possession for joint managing conservators who do not receive the exclusive right to designate the primary residence of the child.
 Commentators have estimated that despite the “primary/non-primary” lingo, a non-custodial parent may ultimately enjoy up to 45% of the non-school-hour “quality” time with his or her children, including extended summer possession, vacations, alternate weekends, holidays, and some weekday evenings.
 Consequently, an active and truly-interested parent may still remain a significant part of his or her child’s life even without being the “primary caretaker.”
 Additionally, all other medical, schooling, religious, social, travel, and athletic decisions generally remain jointly shared unless the parents fight so much that joint responsibility for these decisions is unworkable.

 Here is the thing.
-Slater decided to write a story that was not completely flushed out and was not correct.
+Slater decided to write a story that was not completely fleshed out and was not correct.
 And part of the issue here is that he chose to write a story about complicated family dynamics and personal decisions about which journalists may simply not have privy information no matter what they can find in the public record.

 Who is responsible for debt and how conservatorship decisions are made are not obvious from the outside, especially here in Texas.